-Special Care Counsellor work with individuals who are dealing with or are likely to have developmental or rehabilitation problems related to emotional, physical, intellectual, social or family needs, in order to support and facilitate their day-to-day development or rehabilitation.
+Special Care Counsellor works with individuals who are dealing with or are likely to have developmental or rehabilitation problems related to emotional, physical, intellectual, social or family needs, in order to support and facilitate their day-to-day development or rehabilitation.
 Families are provided with specialized and customized support related to the family dynamic, communication and social work with children.

 Special Care Counselling is a field aimed at providing concrete help to those who seek the services, since special education counsellors work specific objectives using defined techniques to achieve them.